-Source: Authors’ own analysis of the European Social Survey Round 8
+Source: Authors’ own analysis of the European Social Survey Round 8.

 3.3 Most respondents indicate that immigrants could receive social benefits after having worked and paid taxes for at least one year

-Overall, data from 2016 indicates that about half of respondents in Ireland believe that immigrants should obtain rights to social benefits/services “After worked and paid taxes at least a year”.
-The other options that received most answers were “Once they have become a citizen” (19%) and “After a year, whether or not have worked” (16%).
+Overall, data from 2016 indicates that about half of respondents in Ireland believe that immigrants should obtain rights to social benefits/services ‘After worked and paid taxes at least a year’.
+The other options that received most answers were ‘Once they have become a citizen’ (19%) and ‘After a year, whether or not have worked’ (16%).

-As shown in Figure 3.3, only 5% in 2016 indicated that “They should never get the same rights”.
+As shown in Figure 3.3, only 5 per cent in 2016 indicated that ‘They should never get the same rights’.
 This proportion is significantly higher in countries such as Hungary (30%) and Czechia (24%).
-In Ireland, this proportion is also higher for those in worse financial situation (19%) and among those who are unemployed and not looking for job (18%).
+In Ireland, this proportion is also higher for those in worse financial situation (19%) and among those who are unemployed and not looking for a job (18%).